nodejs/node-v0.x-archive/deps/uv/docs/src/misc.rst

     Returns the libuv version number as a string.
 For non-release versions "-pre" is appended, so the version number could be "1.2.3-pre".

+.. c:function:: int uv_replace_allocator(uv_malloc_func malloc_func, uv_free_func free_func)

+    .. versionadded:: 1.5.0

+    Override the use of the standard library's malloc and free functions for memory allocation.
+If used, this function must be called before any other libuv function is called.
+On success, it returns 0.
+If called more than once, the replacement request is ignored and the function returns ``UV_EINVAL``.

 .. c:function:: uv_buf_t uv_buf_init(char* base, unsigned int len)